 All it means is I, as your injury attorney, have a little extra work I need to do — but we’ll get it done and we’ll move forward.

 Questions?
 Contact Us

-If you have any questions before we sit down and we meet, please give our office a call (to) talk to your case manager or the personal injury attorney that’s assigned to your case.
+If you have any questions or want to have any legal advice before we sit down and we meet, please give our office a call (to) talk to your case manager or the personal injury attorney that’s assigned to your case.
 Otherwise, we’ll see you soon to prepare you for the mediation process.